 Any student who is ill or injured with a condition that requires specialized transportation will be transported by ambulance or paramedics.
-The Department of Public Safety is to be notified of any student deemed to have emergent conditions, and they will call 911, or the Health Center staff can make the call.
+The Department of Public Safety is to be notified of any student deemed to have an emergent condition and the department will call 911, or the Health Center staff can make the call.